Jack Ryan (designer)

-Jack Ryan (John William Ryan, November 12, 1926 – August 13, 1991) was an American toy designer, inventor, and engineer, best known for creating some of the most popular toys of the 20th century, including Barbie, Chatty Cathy, and Hot Wheels.
+John William Ryan (November 12, 1926 – August 13, 1991) was an American toy designer, inventor, and engineer, best known for creating some of the most popular toys of the 20th century, including Barbie, Chatty Cathy, and Hot Wheels.
 A Yale-trained engineer who began his career in the aerospace industry, Ryan brought mechanical ingenuity and a flair for fantasy to Mattel, where he helped redefine modern play.
 Known for holding more than 1,000 patents worldwide, Ryan lived a colorful personal life that mirrored the creativity of his work, including a brief marriage to actress Zsa Zsa Gabor and extravagant parties at his Bel Air castle.

 Early life and education

 Ryan was born in Yonkers, New York, in 1926.
 Growing up in a creative but demanding household, he showed an early talent for invention.
 During World War II, he enrolled in Yale University through the V-12 Navy College Training Program, a highly competitive initiative to train future Navy officers and technical specialists.
 After completing his degree in engineering, Ryan initially pursued a career in defense technology, applying his skills to missile systems and aerospace design.

 In 1950, he married Barbara "Barbie" Harris, with whom he shared a passion for adventure and innovation.
 Together, they had two daughters, Ann Priscilla Ryan and Diana Carol Ryan.
 Their early family life was marked by cross-country moves and Ryan's growing ambitions, eventually leading them to Los Angeles.